Engee documentation

 No description has been provided for this image

-We used the command for linear interpolation: cubic_spline_interpolation and when creating it we passed two argument vectors and a grid of values as input.
-This function allows us to obtain forecasts for individual pairs of arguments or to create a whole matrix of forecasts.
+We used the command for linear interpolation: cubic_spline_interpolation and when it was created, two vectors of arguments and a grid of values were passed to it as input.
+This function allows you to get forecasts for individual pairs of arguments or create an entire forecast matrix.

-In the same way you can perform piecewise linear interpolation (linear_interpolation) or nearest neighbour interpolation (constant_interpolation).
-Exactly the same actions can be realised with the commands ConstantInterpolation, LinearInterpolation and CubicSplineInterpolation.
-According to the documentation, they are left in the library for convenience.
+Piecewise linear interpolation can be performed in the same way (linear_interpolation) or "nearest neighbor method" interpolation (constant_interpolation).
+Exactly the same actions can be implemented using the commands ConstantInterpolation, LinearInterpolation and CubicSplineInterpolation.
+According to the documentation, they were left in the library for convenience.

 In [ ]: